 - Outdoor Research

 Mountain Hardwear produces top-notch clothing, sleeping bags and tents for hikers, backpackers and mountaineers.
 It was founded in 1993 by a small group of outdoor enthusiasts who noticed that big outdoor brands were increasingly focusing on casual apparel rather than apparel for tough conditions on the mountain trails.
 Thus, the quality of outdoor products was rapidly decreasing and Mountain Hardwear came to the rescue.
 Today, the outdoor brand utilizes advanced technologies to make lightweight but high performing products.
 Mountain Hardwear developed the Thermal.Q Elite and Q.Shield Down insulation materials which are used in insulated jackets and sleeping bags.
 Both insulation materials have a superb warmth-to-weight ratio and retain good warmth even if they get exposed to moisture.
 Mountain Hardwear rain clothing is made of the brand’s Dry.Q fabric which can easily compete with fabrics from more famous brands in the “waterproof” sector such as Gore-Tex and eVent.
 Nevertheless, the outdoor brand does not shy away from occasionally including “third-party” fabrics like Polartec to make the best products possible.

-The best products from the brand include the Ghost Whisperer down jacket (included in our list of the Best Down Jackets), Monkey Man fleece jacket (included in our list of the Best Fleece Jackets, but also check out our first-hand review here), Stretch Ozonic rain jacket and Ratio sleeping bag (included in our list of the Best 3-Season Sleeping Bags).
+The best products from the brand include the Ghost Whisperer down jacket (included in our list of the Best Down Jackets), Monkey Man fleece jacket (included in our list of the Best Fleece Jackets, but also check out our first-hand review here), and the Stretch Ozonic rain jacket.

 Headquarters: Washington, USA